 Each course is 8 sessions.
 Each session is 2.5 hours long, from 6:00 pm – 8:30 pm; Tue and Thu.
 After the course, an optional field trip is scheduled to private fly fishing-only water with your instructors and your classmates.
 See Field Trip Details for more information.

-Below is the tentative schedule that we have proposed for the Fall.
-Two new Saturday fly tying clinics were added.
+Below is the tentative schedule that we have proposed for the Spring.
 Dates that we expect to be in the gym for casting are included as are dates for our “on the water” outings.
-All, of course, pending what happens in the Fall with Covid-19.
+All, of course, pending what happens in the Spring with Covid-19.

 |Course||Day(s)||Time||Dates||Gym days||Field trip date|

 |Introduction to Fly Tying

 Materials and hooks will be provided.